 Praise for the Gentle Traditionalist

-Praise for The Gentle Traditionalist to be released by Angelico Press in paperback by the end of this month.
+Herewith, praise (all right—let us admit it frankly: advance hype) for my first book The Gentle Traditionalist to be released by Angelico Press in paperback by the end of this month.
 (Book description with extract here.)
 Available through Amazon and this website.

 “This is one of the most unusual books I’ve ever read.
 It’s a spiritual journey, a romance and a quest; a reflection on history and a discourse on faith and tradition; a fable and a meditation about place and location.
 It’s sometimes surreal, sometimes eccentric, sometimes didactic, but written throughout with passion and engagement, with a touching and deep-seated love for Ireland and for the sweetness and humanity that have been embedded in Irish country values.